We provide expert advice, practical support and campaign for single parents

 Details: Free information on a range of issues including maintenance, benefits, tax credits, debt, employment, education, legal rights and holidays.
 Open Mondays 10am to 6pm, Tuesday/Thursday/Friday 10am to 4pm and Wednesdays 10am-1pm and 5pm to 7pm

 Phone: Freephone 0808 802 0925

 Organisation: National Family Mediation

-Details: This is a local network of not-for-profit family mediation services, which offers a practical approach to resolving disputes between separated or separating couples.
-Aims to help individuals reach joint decisions on issues associated with their separation such as children, finance or property.
+Details: Aims to help individuals reach joint decisions on issues associated with their separation such as children, finance or property.
+Can answer general enquiries relating to mediation and put callers in touch with local not-for-profit mediation services.